How To Choose The Best Coffee Machine For Any Budget

 Check Price - Amazon UK

-As with the Piccolo XS, there’s an 800ml water tank, and in terms of size, this is extremely slim at w:12 d:32 h:27 cm.
+As with the Piccolo XS, there’s an 800ml water tank, and in terms of size, this is really slim at w:12 d:32 h:27 cm.
 In terms of more impressive features, the Genio S has the “Espresso Boost” technology for stronger espressos, and temperature control.

 Now let’s move on to Nespresso Machines.